radiantearth/stac-spec/api-spec/extensions/sort/README.md

 ## GET or POST Form

-When calling `/stac/search` using GET or POST with `Content-Type: application/x-www-form-urlencoded` or `Content-Type: multipart/form-data`, the semantics are the same, except the syntax is a single parameter `sortby` with a comma-separated list of "<name>:<direction>" definitions.
-If no direction is specified, the default is ascending.
+When calling `/stac/search` using GET or POST with `Content-Type: application/x-www-form-urlencoded` or `Content-Type: multipart/form-data`, the semantics are the same, except the syntax is a single parameter `sortby` with a comma-separated list of "<name>|<direction>" definitions.
+It is recommended that in implementations, direction be mandatory, and that an error should result from not specifying a direction.

-The use of colons in extension names is known to be problematic with respect to this format.
-However, there is a desire to remove the use of colons in extension names, and it is unlikely that a property will be named like `foo:desc`.

 Examples of `sortby` parameter:

+    GET /stac/search?sortby=created|asc

     GET /stac/search?sortby=created|asc,id|desc

     GET /stac/search?sortby=properties.eo:cloud_cover|desc

-    GET /stac/search?sortby=created

 # POST JSON Entity